-The House of Representatives is usually composed by fifty-one elected representatives.
-For purposes of electing its district representatives, Puerto Rico is divided into forty representative districts.
+The House of Representatives is usually composed by fifty-one elected Representatives .Puerto Rico is divided into forty representative districts.
 Each district elects one Representative.
 In addition, the House of Representatives has eleven at-large representatives.
 No elector can vote for more than one Representative at large.
 The House of Representatives has exclusive power to initiate impeachment and budgetary proceedings.